ubihpc/useful/README.md

 # useful
-Commands in multiple languages to start new projects and utilities
+Commands in multiple languages to start new projects, utilities and useful scripts